muratbiberoglu/algoComp24/fason/statement.md

 ## Problem Story

 One day, Fatih was working on implementing encrypted messaging systems for the bank hosts.
 While doing so, he came up with an idea.
-He called it FASON (Fatih’s String Object Notation).
+He called it FASON (Fatih String Object Notation).

 FASON is like JSON, but simpler.
 In a FASON file, you have a tree structure containing classes, subclasses, variables under those classes, and so on.
 In FASON trees, leaves are the values of variables and the parent nodes are the variable or class names.